nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Actor: Admin**

+**Preconditions:** Admin is logged in (UG03).

 **MSS:**
-1. Admin logs in (UC03).
-2. Admin prompts the system to add a student.
+1. Admin prompts the system to add a student.
-3. System prompts the admin to key in details of the student.
+2. System prompts the admin to key in details of the student.
-4. Admin key in details.
+3. Admin key in details.
-5. System adds the student and display success status.
+4. System adds the student and display success status.

 Use case ends.

 **Extensions:**
-* 4a.
+* 3a.
 Admin keyed in the information in the wrong format.
-    * 4a1.
+    * 3a1.
 System display wrong format status.
-    * 4a2.
+    * 3a2.
 System prompt admin to key in information again.
-    * 4a3.
+    * 3a3.
 Admin key in information again.

         Repeat 4a1 to 4a3 until Admin key in the right information.
-    * 4a4.
+    * 3a4.
 System adds the student and display success status.

     Use case ends.